Compiled by the Road Trip Alberta team

 Accommodations in Lake Louise

 Part of making sure you have the best experience possible in Lake Louise is making sure you pick the best accommodation for your needs!
-With so many things to do in Lake Louise, it’s important to have a place where you can rest comfortably and feel rejuvenated for the activities ahead.
+With so many things to do, it’s important to have a place where you can rest comfortably and feel rejuvenated for the activities ahead.
 Here are a few of our recommendations for where to stay on your trip to Lake Louise.

 Fairmont Chateau Lake Louise (Luxury)